lightningpwr28/project-soap/usage.md

 ### -o/--out [path]

-Change the name and location of the output file - without this option, the input is overwritten.
+Change the name and location of the output file - without this option, the input file's audio is overwritten.

 ### -t/--threads [int]

-Change the number of threads to run on - default is all of your system's.
+Change the number of threads to run on - default is your system's total number of threads.

 ## ``get-model``